tekknolagi/isdt/assignments/02-cli-constructive.md

 * Use the error-handling practices we encouraged in lecture
 * Exit with error code 0 if the script succeeded
 * Exit with a non-zero error code if the script did not succeed

+> <!-- cribbed from BLD notes -->
+> *Note:* Some build systems use modification time (m-time) of files to
+> determine when they were last modified.
+Some build systems use content
+> hashing, like Git does, to only rebuild when the contents of the file change.
+> (The implication here, which is important, is that m-time might change even
+> if the content does not.)
+> <!-- end snip -->
+> We'll talk more about this in the BLD module.

 You MUST NOT: